neuropsychology/Courses/Statistics/R/English/Introduction.md

 ### Linear Modeling

-In fact, the correlation, the t-tests and the ANOVA we did are all a part of the same framework: linear modeling.
+In fact, the correlation, the t-tests and the ANOVA we did are all a part of the same framework: linear modelling.
-Correlation is fitting a linear model with two (scaled and centered) numeric variables.
+Correlation is fitting a linear model with two (scaled and centred) numeric variables.
 A t-test is a linear model with a numeric variable as the outcome variable and one factor with two levels as the predictor, and an ANOVA/MANOVA focuses on the effect of categorical predictors (factors).

 **Fitting linear models is a general procedure that withholds all the information, and that could replace the use of t-tests, ANOVAs and correlations, if only we psychologists were used to read its output.**